pjtunstall/penumbra/README.md

 - `POST /tasks/done/{id}` - mark task as done
 - `POST /tasks/update/{id}` - submit form to update task

-Note that the current `openapi.yaml` file is a work in progress and doesn't reflect the present implementation.
-In particular, it assumes that the server returns JSON instead of HTML.

 Regarding the choice of names, Chat remarks:

 > You're following a classic HTML form-based pattern, and it's perfectly fine for a traditional server-rendered app.
 REST purists would nudge you toward resource-based paths and HTTP verbs, but in practice for web apps, what you're doing is conventional and user-friendly.